Virginia gun show canceled after judge orders organizers to adhere to state coronavirus crowd limits

 Fairfax Circuit Court Judge Brett A. Kassabian disagreed.
 He ruled that Northam has the authority to regulate crowd sizes during the pandemic and that the restrictions would not prevent the gun show from going forward if its organizers abide by them.

-Kassabian called the attempt to reclassify the expo center as a brick and mortar establishment “a stretch” and sided with the office of Attorney General Mark R. Herring (D) in characterizing the gun show as a potential “superspreader” event.
+Kassabian said the attempt to reclassify the expo center as a “brick and mortar establishment” was “a stretch” and sided with the office of Attorney General Mark R. Herring (D) in characterizing the gun show as a potential “superspreader” event.
 A gun show the organizers held at the same location in August drew 12,500 attendees, the group said in a court filing.

 “To allow thousands to roam unchecked during the middle of the most serious health crisis that this country has suffered in the past 100 years is not in the public interest,” Kassabian said during the hearing.